anthonyjclark/latex-classes/README.md

 - different sections of proposal (BPC, DMP, etc.)
 - pagination for references
 - full author lists in references
+- colors.def is not used for the proposal class

 ## NSF Requirements